dshadoff/TRS-80_B-17/Documents/README.md

 I was able to find two reviews in magazines from the period:

 1. [A review in The Alternate Source magazine, Volume 1 Number 2](Reviews/Review_The_Alternate_Source_Vol1_No2_page19-21.pdf).
-This review describes the B-17 program, how it works, and its pros and cons (with a brief overview on how to use it).
+This review describes the B-17 program, how it works, and its pros and cons with a brief overview on how to use it.

 2. [A review in 80 Microcomputing from March 1981](Reviews/Review_B17_ 80_Micro_1981-03.pdf).
 This review
 was written and published as though it were its own article, which makes it quite detailed and inofrmative,